 The need for this bond, of course, is about much more than saving dollars from year to year.

 Quality schools are a core component of a thriving, successful community.
-They made a city or town an attractive place in which to reside and start a family.
+They make a city or town an attractive place in which to reside and start a family.
 That, in turn, spurs economic growth and expands the community’s tax base.

 Ultimately, this ecosystem – with smart and responsible management – fosters financial stability, safe and prosperous neighborhoods, and an expansion of opportunity and amenities across all segments of the community.